Forest-Protocols/forest-AI/proposed-protocols/TextToImageGeneric_spec.md

     - `"JPEG"`

 - **Returns**:
-  - `image`: A generated image as a single file.
+  - `image url`: Image url to download as a single file.
     - Image must be in PNG or JPEG format.
-    - Image must be <1MB in size.
-    - Image must be 1024 x 1024 pixels.

 ## Performance Requirements
 - Query response within 60 seconds.